 Throughout history, the popular holiday destination, Majorca, has been home to several cultures.
 Before being annexed by the Spanish empire, the island was occupied by number of civilizations including the ancient Talayotic culture, the Romans, the Moors, and the Byzantine Empire.
-The various peoples that fed from this land have left their particular marks on its culinary scene.
+The various peoples that fed on this land have left their particular marks on its culinary scene.
 While the Romans cultivated its tasty olives and squeezed fine wine from its grapes, the Arabs profited from its sheep and lamb cattle and created delightful meat hot pots and savory cheese.

 One of the most popular and succulent dishes of Majorca is the frit mallorquí, a mixture of roasted potatoes, peppers and meat—typically beef liver, pork, or lamb cooked in its juices.
 Try an unrivaled version of this dish at Ca’n Pedr, a traditional restaurant that boasts one of the nicest views of Palma de Mallorca from the top of a nearby hill.

-Located a mere 10 minute drive southwest of the capital in the nearby village of Génova, the two-floor local restaurant—run by the Esteban family since 1976—specializes in meat and snails.
+Located a mere 10-minute drive southwest of the capital in the nearby village of Génova, the two-floor local restaurant—run by the Esteban family since 1976—specializes in meat and snails.

 The atmosphere and the excellent service turn this local joint into a perfect option for an evening out to watch the city lights and relish in delectable Majorcan food which can be followed by sweet local wine to wash it all down.
 Watch out though, this place tends to get very busy at weekends.

 Our next course takes us to a place that seems immune to the passage of time.
-Ca’n Angel is immersed in an extraordinary environment—curious depictions on the walls, a tree trunk growing in the middle of the room, and antique furniture epitomize the unique personality of this bar that has been feeding and quenching its neighbor’s thirst for over 40 years.
+Ca’n Angel is immersed in an extraordinary environment—curious depictions on the walls, a tree trunk growing in the middle of the room, and antique furniture epitomize the unique personality of this bar that has been feeding and quenching it’s neighbor’s thirst for over 40 years.

 Ideal for breakfast, this restaurant serves the typical homemade Coca de Trampó—a square shaped pizza topped with fresh local produce including onions, garlic, tomatoes, and light-green peppers.
 After sunset, the bar also transforms into a great spot for drinks.
 Amusingly, the age of the customers here decreases as the night sets in.